Facility History

 originally as one field in 1963 by Don "Gramps" Edwards.
 The facility has served as the

 host of multiple leagues, tournaments and events through the years.
-As our
+As our community

-has grown the ballpark has grown to serve the
+has grown the ballpark has grown to serve the needs of the youth of our area.

 Our ballpark became the host site of the Babe Ruth World Series in August of 1977.